 Sophia and Oliver chatting with a new friend after class at Hispania.

 Escuela Hispania has multiple buildings for offices and classrooms.
 We loved this school and did not want our time there to end.
-Our classmates and teachers were interesting, supportive, and we miss them already!
+Our classmates and teachers were engaging and supportive, and we miss them already!

 ¿Por qué español?
-After years of studying French (a language I was rarely able to use), I feel Spanish is simply more practical.
+After years of studying French (a language I was rarely able to use), I find Spanish to be more practical.
 The language is fluid, beautiful, and spoken nearly everywhere.
 Spanish culture is profoundly passionate, kind, family-oriented and mindful in nature.
 All things that resonate with me.

 Did you know that Spanish is the 2nd most spoken language in the world? (behind #1, Chinese).